CAMERA

 SOUND

-Click here for the ambient sound
+Click here for the ambient sound of the rainforest. |

 In conclusion this video confroms with main pop genre conventions like direct address through the camera and mise en scene, features multiple camera shots to give the audience the power of perspective and the dancing and performance aspects.
 However, Anaconda by Nicki Minaj breaks some pop conventions like realistic performance and a owning a CLEAR narrative.